3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/cli.md

 ### Logging

-citydb-tool logs events such as activities or errors in the console, with each entry including a timestamp, severity level, and a descriptive message.
-The `--log-level` option controls the level of logging output shown in the console.
-It will include all events of the specified severity and those of higher severity.
-Available levels are:
+citydb-tool logs events such as activities, warnings and errors to the console.
+Each log entry contains a timestamp, a severity level, and a descriptive message.
+The logging output is controlled using the `--log-level` option, which defines the minimum severity of events that are shown.
+All messages of that severity or higher are included.

+The available log levels, ordered from highest to lowest severity, are:

 - `fatal`: Critical errors causing immediate termination
 - `error`: Non-recoverable errors